Find a Buddy – Choose a family member, friend, or co-worker.

-Mark Your Calendar – On the 3rd of each month, mark your calendar as a reminder using your Buddy Check 3 stickers.
+Mark Your Calendar – On the 3rd of each month, mark your calendar as a reminder for Buddy Check 3.

 A physician should check a breast lump or any other suspicious sign as soon as possible.
 Three-fourths of all breast lumps are benign.
 If a lump does turn out to be cancer, early diagnosis and treatment give women the best possible chance for a cure.
 In addition to seeing a physician to investigate symptoms of breast cancer, a woman should undergo a routine physical breast examination with her doctor.

 American Cancer Society’s guidelines for monthly self-breast exams:

 Clinical breast exams every three years for women 20-40 years of age

 Clinical breast exams every year for women 40 years and older